-Well, I was super excited that Barbara Corcoran agreed to endorse the planner.
+Well, I was super excited that Barbara Corcoran agreed to endorse my first daily planner for real estate agents.
 That definitely made my week, and possibly my year.
-I’m also really proud of Short Sale Expeditor®.
+I’m also really proud of all the businesses I have created, but especially Short Sale Expeditor®.
 I started that with an idea that agents needed short sale training and assistance, and that became an awesome multi-million dollar idea.
 Obviously, the distressed property market has changed, but I still consider that my baby.

 Why do you think you are so passionate about real estate?

 I don’t really consider myself to be a passionate person, but I know that I do have a lot of energy.